Skip to content

 This result surprises most travelers, but the numbers are verified.

-Spirit’s 2025 on-time arrival rate was 78.83 percent according to Cirium, ranking third among the ten largest North American carriers.
-Spirit climbed from sixth place in 2024 (74.5 percent), partly because it operated 25 percent fewer flights during its restructuring.
+Spirit’s 2025 on-time arrival rate was 78.83 percent (Cirium full-year 2025), a strong showing among the largest North American carriers.
+The improvement came in part because Spirit operated a reduced schedule during its restructuring.

 American’s full-year 2025 on-time rate was 76.43 percent per Cirium, the same source as Spirit’s figure.
-American’s cancellation rate was 1.93 percent according to DOT data, the highest among major carriers measured by the Wall Street Journal.
-American tied for last in the WSJ’s 2025 airline rankings.
+American’s cancellation rate was 2.36 percent (US DOT full-year 2025), the highest among the major US carriers and well above Spirit’s 1.50 percent.

-On paper, Spirit runs a more punctual operation.
+On paper, Spirit ran a more punctual operation.
 But context matters: American operates over 6,700 daily flights across eight hubs.
-Spirit operates around 350 daily flights from three primary bases.
+Spirit ran around 350 daily flights from three primary bases.
 American’s network complexity creates more points of failure, more connections, and more exposure to weather cascades.

 The bigger reliability concern with Spirit was always existential, and it has now played out.
 Spirit ceased all operations on May 2, 2026 and is in Chapter 7 liquidation, so its bookings are no longer honored.
 American is still flying.
 Spirit is not.